fletchjp/MERG-Arduino-Software/README.md

 I have been doing some work with workspaces on an example which is not in GitHub.
 I have a suspicion that the configuration needs inside GitHub are different and I have not sorted that out.
 Some of the errors have started since I did the workspace work.
 I still have problems about access to Arduino default settings.

+I have now found that the problems with Serial and other things defined automatically in the Arduino IDE seems to be sorted out by defining USBCON.
+I have not found documentation for this, only a comment in a discussion.

+That has not sorted out all the problems and I still do not understand why some things work and others not.

  ## Repositories

  I have started to add separate repositories for the Arduino codes which are already on the Knowledgebase.